IBM/community-automation/ansible/request-crc-fyre-play/README.md

 ## Access the web gui

-One can also vncviewer <stackname FQDN>:5901 password is : vncPassw0rd
+One can also vncviewer stackname_FQDN:5901 password is : vncPassw0rd

 Open a command term, and run